Your customers are your business’s most valuable resource.

 And, the truth is that you can re-engage with lost customers.
 But only if you put in the effort.

-Here are 8 effective techniques you can use to revive lost customers.
+Here are 8 effective techniques you can use to revive customers your business lost.

 Before you can formulate a plan to re-engage customers, you need to know what a disengaged customer looks like.